probcomp/programmable-vi-pldi-2024/README.md

 where `<YOUR_IMAGE_ID>` is the hash of the image you built.

-With this method, you can ignore the setup below and jump to  [Running the experiments](https://github.com/probcomp/programmable-vi-pldi-2024/tree/main?tab=readme-ov-file#running-the-experiments).
+With this method, you can ignore the setup for `poetry` and `just` below, and jump to [GPU acceleration](https://github.com/probcomp/programmable-vi-pldi-2024/tree/main?tab=readme-ov-file#gpu-acceleration) (if you have access to a GPU) and then [Running the experiments](https://github.com/probcomp/programmable-vi-pldi-2024/tree/main?tab=readme-ov-file#running-the-experiments).

 #### Setup using `poetry` and `just`